cstrab/spreadsheet-db/README.md

 - [x] General: No requirements

 - [x] Evaluation of POC:
-    - Current Limitations:
     - Large data tables may experience slow bulk update and read times
         - Tested with 150k row data, xlsx import / UI render (3s), update (negligible), bulk update (60s), read (10s)
     - Works only for a single schema that will contain all tables
     - Only PostgresSQL database type has been tested
     - Dockerfiles and docker-compose.yml are not automated by Makefile setup

 ## Phase 2:

-Goal: Code refactoring and optimizations
+Goal: Bug fixes, code refactoring, and optimizations

-Stage: Refactoring - Breaking changes are expected, but less frequent during this phase.
+Stage: UAT (User Acceptance Testing) / Refactoring - Breaking changes are expected, but less frequent during this phase.
 Unit test coverage is recommended, but there are no coverage requirements.
-Internal code review is required at the end of this stage.

 - [x] Frontend:
     - [x] useGrid.ts - update handleUpdate bulkUpdateData case to predict backend ids after update (i.e. start from id=1 always since we will reset id count for the table), this will improve bulk update performance
-        - Tested with 150k row data, xlsx import / UI render (3s), update (negligible), bulk update (20s), read (10s)
     - [x] General - Add navigation bar with custom asset symbol and version number
     - [x] General - Incorporate links into navigation bar, main side link "Tables" with dropdown for table list
     - [x] useGrid.ts - Light cleanup of UI and styling
     - [x] General - Display count of row entries under the AG Grid component
     - [ ] General - Fix bug where if bulk-update fails the Add Row and Remove Row buttons are still greyed out
     - [ ] General - Fix bug where if blank rows are added and update is selected, they remain rendered
+    - [ ] useGrid.ts - Change alert statements to Material UI modals
+    - [ ] General - Add tab selection indicator i.e underline or bold
-    - [ ] General - Update so that by default whenever page is re-rendered or updated the AG Grid is sorted by id
+    - [ ] General - Make card component flex with AG Grid width instead of auto flexing to window width
 - [ ] Backend:
     - [x] main.py - Change /read to a GET request instead of POST and pass table_name as parameter
     - [x] main.py - Change /update to a PATCH request instead of POST since is a partial update
     - [x] main.py - Change /bulk-update to a PUT request instead of POST since is a full update
     - [ ] main.py - Fix bug where if in middle of /bulk-update or /read and exit page request continues
     - [ ] main.py - For bulk-update need to reset ids after database table is cleared, but this syntax is database dependent (i.e. postgres .vs MSSQL, so need have a mapping for this)
-    - [ ] main.py - Clean up schemas for payload and response of each endpoint, also ensure schemas are used as check and if it doesn't match will not update
-    - [ ] main.py - Update cors middleware
-    - [ ] dao.py - Implement custom DAO for each data table

 - [x] Database: No Requirements
 - [ ] Setup: